-If you’re reading this, it means you’re into native advertising and already buying or willing to buy an ad inventory in the most efficient manner – by using the Voluum DSP platform.
+If you’re reading this, it means you’re into native advertising and already buying or willing to buy an ad inventory in the most efficient manner – by using the Voluum DSP Native Advertising Platform.
 Digging into a completely new platform might seem time-consuming at first, but it’s actually really simple!
 Thanks to the tips I’ve prepared for you, you’ll be ready to start in the blink of an eye!

 In this article I will explain to you:

 - What is a DSP?

 - How can you benefit from buying media inventory in Voluum DSP?

 - What steps should you take to kick off?

 Just to make it clear… what is a DSP?

 A DSP (a Demand-Side Platform) is a type of software that enables you to manage, purchase, and optimize digital advertising inventory from multiple Ad Exchanges and SSPs (Supply Side Platforms) through a single interface.
 What it means is that with a DSP you can buy a diversified ad inventory, across a range of publishers, through a single platform.

 Demand-side platforms use data from a variety of sources to make media buying more efficient and match ads to audiences in real-time.
 On the platform, you can see the market rate for every impression, control which Ad Exchanges you want to buy from, and ow much you want to bid.
 All that lets you optimize your campaigns more easily.